COVID-19 Neighborhood Profiles: Housing Vulnerability in Westlake

 As of July 23, 2020, Westlake, a neighborhood just west of Downtown LA, had the highest COVID-19 cases (2,865) and the highest COVID-19 related deaths (143) of any neighborhood in the City of Los Angeles.
 Westlake also has some of the most cramped living conditions in the country.
 38% of households are considered to be living in overcrowded housing, with more than one person per one room, compared to an average of 11% across the county.
 Overcrowded housing has been found to correlate with higher infections rates per capita and can put residents at greater risk of contracting the virus.
 Additionally, overcrowding is a result of the city’s housing crisis that has more and more families doubling up, living with relatives etc. Over 95% of households in Westlake rent (rather than own) their housing, and 59% of renters in the neighborhood are considered to be rent-burdened, meaning that they pay more than a third of their income on rent.

-The map to the left shows overcrowding rates in Westlake and 9 other neighborhoods experiencing some of the highest COVID-19 case rates.
+The map to the below shows overcrowding rates in Westlake and 9 other neighborhoods experiencing some of the highest COVID-19 case rates.
 Select your neighborhood from the menu to add it to the map.

 59% of the population in Westlake are immigrants, 73% of which are non-citizens, meaning that many of these residents have been left out of unemployment benefits and COVID-related relief programs.
 The economic impacts of COVID-19 may place many residents of the neighborhood in imminent danger of eviction once certain protections such as the County’s moratorium on evictions, which has been extended through September, are lifted.